NitroStar654/WorldLiveThermometer/README.md

 You will see the World Live Thermometer interface displaying the current temperatures for various cities.

-## License
+## Licence

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence.
+See the [LICENCE](LICENCE) file for details.

 ---